DevComputing/COVIDTOKPISINAPP/README.md

 # COVIDINTOKPISIN
-Free Awareness App in TOKPISIN - language commonly spoken by Papua New Guineans.
+Free Awareness App in TOKPISIN - language commonly spoken in Papua New Guinea.